Table of Contents

 If your career is amongst the ones listed above then you can expect around $80,000, for everyone else it is better to look at the medium wage of a New York City worker which according to the US Census Bureau 2018 American Community Survey stands at $53,700.

 Coronavirus-related information for foreigners looking for a job in New York City

 The COVID-19 pandemic has impacted work world wide, and New York City is no exception.

 Although 2020 was a tough year for foreign nationals wanting to work in the US, due to the Trump administration putting a hold on most visas, including the popular H-1b visa.

 In 2021, the Department of State announced the prioritization of immigrant visa processing.

 With the exception of a few delays, you can expect to continue your business as usual.

-Having said that, the pandemic is still ongoing and changes can happen at a whim.
-It’s good to keep up to date on the COVID-19 developments by checking the U.S. Department of State newsroom.
+However, the changes can happen at a whim.
+So, it’s good to keep up to date on the COVID-19 developments by checking the U.S. Department of State newsroom.